culturing/poems/Poems/Prologue/Risible Time.md

-thou shall rise, as thy parents before thee did rise, and shall fall up and back to that risible sky, with it's emptiest center, near time.
+thou shall rise, as thy parents before thee did rise, and shall fall up and back to that risible sky, with its emptiest center, near time.